Kenshiro-28/T-Rex/README.md

 # T-Rex

-T-Rex is an Evolutionary Neural Network.
+T-Rex is an evolutionary neural network.
 It learns by adjusting the strength of the connection weights by mutation and selection.
 The programmer must define the problem to solve with a scoring system so that T-Rex can evolve gradually until finding the optimal solution.

 Main features: